 For a new teacher, nothing’s more terrifying than an out-of-control classroom.
 Veteran teachers don’t care for this situation either, but new teachers tend to be most vulnerable to losing control.
 This is understandable because classroom management is a complex art, a skill that is built and refined throughout a teacher’s career.
 Still there are things that first-year teachers can do to minimize chaos in the classroom and maximize their control over the teaching-learning process.
+So if you're setting personal goals, and one of them is to have a well managed classroom, here are three tips that should help.

 Tip #1: Use Eye Contact with Your Students